M&A Due Diligence and Integration

 Conducting an Efficient Assessment of Value, Risks and Liabilities

-Recording of a 90-minute CLE webinar/teleconference with Q&A
+Recording of a 90-minute premium CLE webinar with Q&A

-This CLE seminar will discuss how companies and counsel can mitigate the legal risks involved in mergers and acquisitions, including the development and implementation of an effective due diligence program and best practices for efficient integration.
+This CLE webinar will discuss how companies and counsel can mitigate the legal risks involved in mergers and acquisitions, including the development and implementation of an effective due diligence program and best practices for efficient integration.

 Outline